 Plant material

-Thirteen potato clones were selected from advanced breeding population collection at International Potato Center (CIP) and two commercial varieties, Table (1).
-The varieties, UNICA ( CIP392797.22) with a good response to warm and dry environments (Demirel et al., 2020; Gutiérrez-Rosales et al., 2007; Rolando et al., 2015); and Achirana INTA (CIP720088) known for their earliness and drought tolerance (Schafleitner et al., 2007).
+Thirteen potato clones were selected from advanced breeding population collection at International Potato Center (CIP) and two commercial varieties(Table 1) were used as checks (UNICA & Achirana INTA)?.
+UNICA ( CIP392797.22) is a variety with a good response to warm and dry environments (Demirel et al., 2020; Gutiérrez-Rosales et al., 2007; Rolando et al., 2015); and Achirana INTA (CIP720088) is known for their earliness and drought tolerance (Schafleitner et al., 2007).

 Experimental conditions